kayceesrk/kayceesrk.github.io/_posts/2015-03-25-opam-switch-to-multicore.md

 switch` for working with the experimental [multicore OCaml](https://github.com/kayceesrk/ocaml-multicore) compiler.
-The key advantage of doing this is that it lets you easily install packages from the [OPAM repository](http://opam.ocaml.org/), and sandbox it from other OCaml installations on your system.
+The key advantage of doing this is that it lets you easily install packages from the [OPAM repository](http://opam.ocaml.org/), while sandboxing it from other OCaml installations on your system.
 The post will show how to create OPAM compiler switch for multicore OCaml.